tldr-pages/tldr/pages/common/pass-otp.md

 `pass otp uri --qrcode {{pass_path}}`

-- Promt for an OTP secret value specifying issuer and account (at least one must be specified) and APPEND to existing pass file:
+- Promt for an OTP secret value specifying issuer and account (at least one must be specified) and append to existing pass file:

 `pass otp append --secret --issuer {{issuer_name}} --account {{account_name}} {{pass_path}}`